p-zhang/p-zhang.github.io/archive/myresearch/udb_matlab_code/README.txt

 To download:

-Click "udb_matlab_code.rar" --> Click "view full file" to download everything
+Click "udb_matlab_code.rar" --> Click "view the full file" to download everything

 How to:
 Add everything (folders and subfolders) to the Matlab path.